• Blogs

 While embracing a whole-of-society approach to NDC processes presents a complex challenge for governments, involving more stakeholders is essential for achieving transformative climate action.
 The NDC Partnership’s Best Practice Brief: Whole-of-Society Approaches to Inclusive Stakeholder Engagement draws on extensive experience from across the Partnership to offer guidance and recommendations for countries seeking to foster comprehensive partnerships with all national stakeholders engaged in climate action and NDC implementation.

-Through direct support from the NDC Partnership, specifically via the Thematic Call on LT-LEDS and NDC Alignment, Update, and Enhancement, governments can already begin integrating these best practices into their work.
+Through direct support from the NDC Partnership, specifically via the Global Call for NDCs 3.0 & LT-LEDS Alignment, Update, and Enhancement, governments can already begin integrating these best practices into their work.
 This paves the way for a stronger collective revision of NDCs in 2025 in line with the outcomes of the Global Stocktake.